grempe/grempe.github.io/_posts/2016/2016-01-11-yubikey-gnupg-2-1-and-ssh.md

 Please do [let me know](https://github.com/grempe/grempe.github.io/issues) and I'll be sure to try out your ideas and document them here if they improve things.

-Now all that is remaining is to migrate that collection of SSH public keys you have now over to your new GPG/SSH key to rule them all.
-Enjoy!